 The O’Hara Law Firm is reviewing potential cases against employers whose employees were exposed to coronavirus and died.
 The O’Hara Law Firm represents the child of a deceased worker in the food industry who likely was infected with COVID-19 at work.
 An alarming number of grocery store workers have died already from the coronavirus.
 Nationwide, at least 30 grocery store workers have already died from coronavirus.
 Another 3,000 grocery store employees stopped working because they have been exposed or sick.
 Family members of deceased workers should speak to an attorney handling coronavirus cases before signing anything from the employer.

-The United Food and Commercial Workers International Union (UFCW) is lobbying the government on behalf of its union members to receive increased protections.
-The union wants grocery store workers classified as first responders to give them priority for testing and protective equipment.
-Currently, most hospitals are only testing patients for coronavirus who have life threatening symptoms.
+The United Food and Commercial Workers International Union (UFCW) is lobbying the government on behalf of its union members to receive increased protection.
+The union wants grocery store workers classified as first responders to give them a priority for testing and protective equipment.
+Currently, most hospitals are only testing patients for coronavirus who have life-threatening symptoms.

 Grocery stores and other retail stores that are open should provide better protection for their employees.
 For instance, stores could convert aisles into one-way aisles to impose social distancing.
 Stores should also limit the number of customers allowed in the store at one time to diminish crowding.
 Employers should install sneeze guards at checkout counters to reduce the risk of infection.
 Stores should also supply gloves and masks to their employees.
 Employers should screen employees who may be ill and not allow them to work in the store if they show signs of infection.